 Server

-Storage

-Software
+Storage devices that will contain Client information.

+Storage devices that will not contain Client information when the acquisition cost is $100 or more

+Software when the acquisition cost is $100 or more

-For any Equipment authorized by OHA for purchase with funds from this Agreement, ownership shall be in the name of the LPHA and LPHA is required to accurately maintain the following Equipment inventory records:
+For any Equipment purchased with funds from this Agreement, ownership shall be in the name of the LPHA and LPHA is required to accurately maintain the following Equipment inventory records:

 description of the Equipment;

 serial number;

+source of funding for the Equipment (including the FAIN);

+who holds title;

 where Equipment was purchased;

-acquisition cost and date; and
+acquisition cost and date

+percentage of federal participation in cost;

-location, use and condition of the Equipment
+location, use and condition of the Equipment; and

+any ultimate disposition data including the date of disposal and sale price of the Equipment

-LPHA shall provide the Equipment inventory list to the Agreement Administrator annually by June 30th of each year.
+LPHA shall provide the Equipment inventory list to OHA upon request.
 LPHA shall be responsible to safeguard any Equipment and maintain the Equipment in good repair and condition while in the possession of LPHA or any subcontractors.
 LPHA shall depreciate all Equipment, with a value of more than $5,000, using the straight line method.

 Upon termination of this Agreement, or any service thereof, for any reason whatsoever, LPHA shall, upon request by OHA, immediately, or at such later date specified by OHA, tender to OHA any and all Equipment purchased with funds under this Agreement as OHA may require to be returned to the State.
 At OHA’s direction, LPHA may be required to deliver said Equipment to a subsequent Subcontractor for that Subcontractor’s use in the delivery of services formerly provided by LPHA.
 Upon mutual agreement, in lieu of requiring LPHA to tender the Equipment to OHA or to a subsequent Subcontractor, OHA may require LPHA to pay to OHA the current value of the Equipment.
 Equipment value will be determined as of the date of Agreement or service termination.

-If funds from this Agreement are authorized by OHA to be used as a portion of the purchase price of Equipment, requirements relating to title, maintenance, Equipment inventory reporting and residual value shall be negotiated and the agreement reflected in a special condition or Footnote authorizing the purchase.
+Funds from this Agreement used as a portion of the purchase price of Equipment, requirements relating to title, maintenance, Equipment inventory reporting and residual value shall be negotiated and the OHA’s written or e-mail approval provided authorizing the purchase.

 Notwithstanding anything herein to the contrary, LPHA shall comply with CFR Subtitle B with guidance at 2 CFR Part 200 as amended, which generally describes the required maintenance, documentation, and allowed disposition of equipment purchased with federal grant funds.